 Most of the time, wisdom teeth are recommended for removal before they erupt into the mouth, since most people just do not have sufficient room in their mouths to accommodate these extra molars, and they commonly cause complications when they do come in.
 Your family dentist will monitor your child’s developing wisdom teeth and can refer to an oral surgeon when it is an appropriate time for removal.

-When you come to Canyon Oral & Facial Surgery to speak about your or your child’s wisdom teeth, Dr. Falk or Dr. Moody will perform a complete oral examination, review and order any diagnostic scans necessary, discuss your anesthesia options to keep comfortable, and design the right course of treatment.
+When you come to Canyon Oral & Facial Surgery Dental Implant Experts to speak about your or your child’s wisdom teeth, Dr. Falk or Dr. Moody will perform a complete oral examination, review and order any diagnostic scans necessary, discuss your anesthesia options to keep comfortable, and design the right course of treatment.

 Do you have questions about wisdom teeth removal?
 Our Wisdom Teeth Removal FAQ was designed just for you.
 Check it out!